HomePolitics and Current AffairsWhat is at Stake for India in Sheikh Hasina’s Ouster?

 Economic and Strategic Investments at Risk

 India's investments in Bangladesh under Hasina's regime have been substantial.
 With bilateral trade amounting to $13 billion in the financial year 2023-24, Bangladesh emerged as India's biggest partner in the subcontinent.
 Key exports from India to Bangladesh included cotton, petroleum products, and cereals, while readymade garments were a significant import from Bangladesh.
-Discussions on a Free Trade Agreement (FTA) were initiated in October 2023, aiming to further enhance trade and investment between the two nations.
+Discussions on a Free Trade Agreement (FTA) were initiated in October 2023, aiming to further enhance trade and between the two nations.

 Infrastructure projects, such as the recently inaugurated Akhaura-Agartala cross-border rail link and the Khulna-Mongla Port rail line, symbolize the growing connectivity between the two countries.
 These projects, supported by India's $8 billion lines of credit, have not only improved transportation and trade but also strengthened people-to-people ties.